stuartellis/sve-personal-website/content/articles/mac-setup.md

 Whether or not you regularly use Safari, you should open it once, and adjust the settings in case that you use it later.

-First, choose _Safari \> Preferences \> General_ and deselect the option _Open “safe” files after downloading_.
+First, choose _Safari \> Settings \> General_ and deselect the option _Open “safe” files after downloading_.

-Second, go to _Safari \> Preferences \> Search_.
+Second, go to _Safari \> Settings \> Search_.
 Decide which search engine that you want to use.
-Ensure that _Safari Suggestions_  and _Preload Top Hit in the background_ are not enabled.
+Ensure that _Include search engine suggestions_, _Include Safari Suggestions_ and _Preload Top Hit in the background_ are not enabled.

 ## Configuring Security

 Apple provide quite secure operating systems, but unfortunately convenience has won out over security in a few places.
 These can easily be corrected by changing a few settings.
-If you are using a laptop then you should probably make all of these changes as soon as possible.
+If you are using a laptop then make all of these changes as soon as possible.

 ### Security & Privacy

-Select _System Preferences \> Security & Privacy_, and set the following:
+Select _System Settings \> Privacy & Security_.

-- Under _General_, set _require a password after sleep or screen saver begins_ to _immediately_
-- Under _General_, click _Advanced..._ and select _Require an administrator password to access system-wide preferences_
-- Under _Firewall_, click _Turn Firewall On_.
-- Under _Privacy_, select _Analytics & Improvements_ and ensure that the options are not enabled.
+- Select _Analytics & Improvements_ and ensure that the options are not enabled.

-### Spotlight

-By default, Spotlight sends queries to Apple.
-Unless you want this feature, turn it off.

-Select _System Preferences \> Spotlight \> Search Results_, and ensure that _Siri Suggestions_ is not enabled.
+- Select _Apple Advertising_ and ensure that _Personalised Ads_ is set to _off_.
+- Ensure that _Allow accessories to connect_ is set to _Ask for New Accessories_.
+- Choose  _Advanced..._ and select _Require an administrator password to access systemwide settings_.

+### Lock Screen

+- Set _require password after screen saver begins or display is turned off_ to _Immediately_.
+- Set _Show password hints_ to _off_.

+### Network

+- Ensure that _Firewall_ is _Active_.

 ### Enable File Vault NOW

-File Vault 2, a full-disk encryption system.
+File Vault is a full-disk encryption system.
 You should enable File Vault _NOW_, because it is the only protection against anyone with physical access to your computer.
 All other security measures will be completely bypassed if someone with physical access simply restarts the computer with a bootable pen drive.